 A town inhabited by 450 people, Viscri draws visitors for its unique fortified church.
 Dirt roads lead to Viscri with cows and sheep often causing traffic jams.
 You get a true taste of the Romanian countryside right before you pop into a town of colored homes, shops, and of course the Viscri Fortified Church.
 The Viscri Fortified Church forms part of the villages with fortified churches in Transylvania UNESCO World Heritage Site.
 To this day the church is used once a month by the people of Viscri.

 While Viscri doesn’t deserve a stay overnight but it definitely deserves a visit if only for an hour as you pass by.
 It’s located between Brașov and Sighișoara making it a good place to get out of the car and stretch your legs.

-If you’re plan to visit all four towns I’d recommend flying into Bucharest, renting a car and heading south to Sinaia.
+If you’re planning to visit all four towns I’d recommend flying into Bucharest, renting a car, and heading south to Sinaia.
 From Sinaia head to Brașov, then Viscri, with your final stopping point being Sighișoara.
 OR do this trip in the opposite direction.
 For a more detailed itinerary make sure to check out The 8 Day Vacay – Romania.